 Martin v Martin, 27 Va.
 App., 745, 753, 501 S.E.
 Second 450, 454 (1998).
 Moreover, we’ve got held that the trial choose has an obligation “to determine the volume to which [a spouse’s] separate property interest inside the home extended for a fee during the… Marriage.”
 Id.
 At 752, 501 S.E.2nd at 453.
 Stark v.
 Rankins, 2001 Va.
 App.
 LEXIS 375 (2001).

-If tracing separate property iadifficulty in a case, records proving the separate ownership are very vital.
-Records include bank accounts, HUDs, deeds, loan and bills.
+If tracing separate property difficulty in a case, records proving the separate ownership are very vital.
+Records include bank accounts, HUDs, deeds, loans, and bills.
 Property received during the marriage or collectively titled is presumed to be marital without proof of a separate investment or ownership.
 Of direction, the very best manner to resolve this difficulty is a prenuptial agreement.

-Marilyn Solomon have become an attorney to assist human beings locate justice in an frequently unjust global.
+Marilyn Solomon has become an attorney to assist human beings in locating justice in a frequently unjust global.
 Her purpose is to offer high first-class, less costly felony services.
-Ms. Solomon is an experienced attorney supplying rapid, simple and cheap solutions in your economic and home troubles.
-She is also skilled in corporate and government contracts, has a comprehensive enterprise heritage, and is renown for her negotiating abilities.
+Ms. Solomon is an experienced attorney supplying rapid, simple, and cheap solutions in your economic and home troubles.
+She is also skilled in corporate and government contracts, has a comprehensive enterprise heritage, and is renowned for her negotiating abilities.
 She has practiced law for over twenty years and received awards as follows: Graduated with distinction from George Mason law faculty with a rank of “first” in class; Recognition for superb Pro Bono contributions to the ones in want; George Mason Hornbook Award for Outstanding Scholastic Achievement; American Jurisprudence Awards for assets, remedies, antitrust, war of law, and communications law; Founder and Director of the Kare 4 Kidz Foundation.